khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown.md

 - **Disclosure**: A disclosure dropdown is a button that toggles a panel containing a list of links or navigational items where each item has its own tab stop.
 If a dropdown contains both a link and an action, it should be a disclosure with a tab stop for each item.
 - **Menu**: A menu dropdown is a button that toggles a panel containing a list of actions or functions, similar to the way a menu works in an operating system or native application.
 This type of dropdown uses `role="menu"` which puts a screen reader into application mode and uses different keyboarding than regular browse and read mode.
 For this reason, a menu dropdown isn't suitable for navigation, and should only be used for JavaScript initiated actions.
-- **Combobox**: A combobox dropdown is an input that triggers a panel containing a list of options.
+- **Combobox**: A combobox dropdown is a text input that triggers a panel containing a list of options.
 The input can use autocomplete capability that filters the available options.
   - **Single select**: Typing or selection populates the input with the choice.
   - **Multiselect**: Allows a user to select multiple options.
 Those options should be visible outside of the component (typically as a [label](/components/label) or [token](/components/token)) and not populate the input — typing only filters the options.
 - **Listbox**: A listbox dropdown is a button that toggles a panel containing a list of options.
 It's similar to a combobox, but is activated by a button instead of an input.